dh00mk3tu/very-cool-os/logs/update4.md

 MSG_REAL_MODE db "Started in 16-bit real mode", 0
 MSG_PROT_MODE db "Loaded 32-bit protected mode", 0

+; Check the conf you get, you should get 32
+; The following below is the bootsector code, simplest bootloader.
+; I decided to copy a rather professionally written code instead of using mine to be sure I don't mess up my computer again.

 ; bootsector
 times 510-($-$$) db 0
 dw 0xaa55